umbraco/UmbracoDocs/Reference/Querying/MemberShipHelper/index.md

 :::warning
 The topic covered in this article is only relevant to you if you are using Umbraco 8 or below.

-This article is not relevant to you if you are using Umbraco 9 or above.
+If you are using Umbraco 9 or above, see the [IMemberManager](../IMemberManager/index.md) article.
 :::

 # Membershiphelper